alex45101/Video-Caption/README.md

 ## Requirements
 - Python 3.8+
-- See `requirements-minimal.txt` for dependencies
+- See `requirements.txt` for dependencies
 - [ImageMagick](https://imagemagick.org/) (required by MoviePy for text rendering)

 ## Installation